Optimal Carbon Prices in an Unequal World: The Role of Regional Welfare Weights: Introduction

 Using a theoretical model, I show that optimal carbon prices and aggregate abatement may be higher or lower in the utilitarian solutions than in the Negishi solution and that this depends on the distribution of the marginal climate damages and the abatement cost burden across countries.
 Specifically, the utilitarian climate policy is more stringent if poorer nations have comparatively high marginal climate damages and a relatively steep marginal abatement cost function, resulting in smaller changes in abatement when carbon prices are altered.
 In a dynamic extension of the model, I show that regional differences in population growth and economic growth critically influence how regional welfare weights affect optimal carbon prices by impacting the relative importance that regions place on the future, when most climate impacts occur, versus the present, when abatement efforts take place.
 Moreover, I establish a novel and intuitive connection between the uniform carbon prices under utilitarian and Negishi weights and nations' preferred uniform carbon prices that maximize national welfare, a notion that was established by \textcite{weitzman_can_2014} and \textcite{kotchen_which_2018}: The utilitarian uniform carbon price exceeds the Negishi-weighted carbon price if and only if poorer nations prefer higher uniform carbon prices than wealthier nations.
+These uniform prices can be expressed as weighted averages of nations' preferred prices; under additional structure, the weights take a simple form---endowment weights under Negishi and approximately population weights under utilitarianism.
 At a conceptual level, I introduce the concept of \textit{welfare-cost-effectiveness}, which refers to emission reductions that are achieved at the lowest possible welfare (utility) cost, contrasting it with the prevalent concept of cost-effectiveness, which focuses on minimizing monetary costs.
 I demonstrate that regionally differentiated utilitarian carbon prices are welfare-cost-effective, yielding higher carbon prices in wealthier countries, while Negishi-weighted carbon prices are cost-effective.

 To address the theoretical ambiguity regarding whether accounting for inequality raises or lowers optimal carbon prices, I employ numerical simulations with RICE to explore the direction and magnitude of this effect.
 I find that the welfare-maximizing solutions yield more stringent climate policies than the Negishi solution.
 Simply put, accounting for inequality means stronger climate action.
 Specifically, the utilitarian uniform carbon price in 2025 is around 15\% higher than the Negishi-weighted carbon price, under default discounting parameters.
 The utilitarian solution that allows for differentiated carbon prices features higher carbon prices in rich countries and lower carbon prices in poor countries; globally, cumulative emissions are 21\% lower compared to the Negishi solution.